 Underneath the facade of the official unemployment number is a much grimmer reality.
 More than 100 million working-age Americans don't have jobs.
 A lot of them are students.
 But millions of "marginal" and "discouraged" workers who don't go to school and can't find jobs have been statistically expunged from the ranks of the officially unemployed and moved to the category of "not in labor force" – as if they were non-persons.?

 The economy's deceleration increases the odds that a fresh round of Quantitative Easing (or currency creation by some other name) will be announced this month by the Federal Reserve.
 That's what the gold market is anticipating.

 Last week was a moderate week of customer buying activity at Money Metals Exchange.
-Silver purchases far outweighed gold sales as usual and customer selling was once again negligible.
+Silver purchases far outweighed gold sales (despite the gold cost) as usual and customer selling was once again negligible so far in 2012.

-As for premiums, a jump in safe-haven buying late last week tightened supplies of some precious metals products offered by Money Metals, especially pre-1965 90% silver coins.
+As for premiums, a jump in safe-haven buying late last week tightened supplies of some gold and silver products offered by Money Metals, especially pre-1965 90% silver coins.
 Premiums on 90% silver rose by 20 cents.
-With prices still at suppressed levels, and with the likelihood that we will be seeing a move higher in the spot silver price in weeks and months ahead, the sellers for this no-longer-minted form of silver have been scarce.
+With the silver and gold price still at suppressed levels in 2012, and with the likelihood that we will be seeing a move higher in the spot silver price in weeks and months ahead, the sellers for this no-longer-minted form of silver have been scarce.
 As a result the supply has begun to dry up.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.